· 3 min read

 • Immigrant Health: Over 500,000 undocumented immigrants in NY gained access to state-funded prenatal care in 2023.
 TouroCOM’s HEAL Initiative offers bilingual diabetes education in Newburgh’s Guatemalan enclaves.

-National Issues with NY Stakes
+National issues with NY stakes:

 • Abortion Access: NY’s “safe harbor” laws protect providers serving out-of-state patients.
 Discuss how Dobbs v.
 Jackson impacts OB-GYN training at TouroCOM’s clinical sites.